International tour leaders are encouraged to get discount and complimentary.

-Mid Sept-October – November is Autumn Season: this is Nepal's peak and best time to go trekking.
-March – May is the second best season of year to go trekking.
-December – January -February: the skies are clear but it can get very cold and there is a risk of passes being closed due to snowfall.
+Mid September - October – November is Autumn Season: this is Nepal's peak and best time to go trekking.
+March – May is the second best season of the year to go trekking.
+December – January -February: the sky is clear but it can get very cold and there is a risk of passes being closed due to snowfall.
 May - June: This is Nepal's hot pre-monsoon season and it can get very warm indeed.
 The valleys however are starting to bloom with flowers though green leaves come up, still a good time to trek.
-June - Mid September: this is Monsoon season and the least popular time to go trekking in Nepal.
+June - first week of September: this is Monsoon season and the least popular time to go trekking in Nepal.
 The risk of leeches, downpours increases greatly.
 Due to the early forested areas leeches at this time of year in Mardi Himal are quite active!
 Wear long trekking trousers tucked in at this time of year.

 Getting there and away

-Like most of the Annapurna treks except Annapurna Circuit, Mardi Himal Trek also starts and ends in Pokhara - second biggest city and naturally blessed place to relax after the big hike in Annapurna.
+Like most of the Annapurna treks except Annapurna Circuit, Mardi Himal Trek also starts and ends in Pokhara - second biggest city and naturally blessed place to relax after the big hikes in Annapurna.
 It is 200km to west from Kathmandu.
-All domestic airlines run several flights daily from Kathmandu which cost USD 136.00 per person.
+All domestic airlines run several flights daily from Kathmandu which cost USD 133.00 per person.
 And about 7-8 hours drive by tourist bus.
 Local buses and micro buses leave every one hour from Kathmandu till 3pm.
-Green Line Buses (USD 25.00 per person) and other tourist buses lives every morning.
-Wilderness Excursion arranges and handles everything on your request.
+Green Line Buses (USD 25.00 per person) and other normal tourist buses (USD) 10 per person) lives every morning at 7AM.
+Wilderness Excursion arranges and handles every kind of transportation on your request.

 How fit I should be